 Access to children

-Parents or others seeking access to children or wishing to take them from school (eg for appointments), are required to pick up a green access slip from the Front Office.
-This will be signed by a member of staff and should be sent to the front office at the end of the day for filing in child’s file.
+Parents or others seeking access to children or wishing to take them from school (e.g. for appointments), are required to sign their child out using our Kiosk at the office.
 No child is to leave our school unless it is with an approved carer without the approval of staff.

-Whole School Assemblies will be held 3 times a term in the GP Hall.
+Assemblies are held 2-3 times per term in the GP Hall.
 There will be a roster to identify who and which class will be running the assemblies and sharing work.
-A schedule will be published on Facebook and parents and carers are welcome to attend.
-An assembly schedule can also be found on our 'Forms and Documents' page.
+A schedule will be published on Facebook and in the school newsletter and parents and carers are welcome to attend.

-When your child is ill or if there is another important reason why he or she should miss school, please advise the school by a note to the class teacher or by phone to the school office about the reason for absences.
+When your child is ill or if there is another important reason why he or she should miss school, please advise the school by a note to the class teacher or by phone, email, sms or Facebook Messenger to the school office about the reason for absences.

-EDPS has a Positive Behaviour Support policy that ensures that approaches to behaviour support are consistent.
-We also utilise the DOE Respectful Schools Respectful Behaviours document.
+EDPS utilises the DECYP Respectful Schools Behaviour document that ensures that approaches to behaviour support are consistent.
 An effective, positive classroom depends on strong organization and efficient procedures and routines where children are clear about what is expected of them and what it is that they are meant to achieve.
 Teachers hold students accountable for these expectations and procedures.
 Classroom and school expectations in line with our schools four key values are taught and reinforced.
 We believe that the key to successful behaviour management at EDPS is a structured learning environment, positive relationships, well-structured and reinforced routines and clear fair expectations.
 Children also need to be clear about the fair consequences if they disrupt learning or harm others.
 Where appropriate elicited consequences are used.

 Bell Times and Music